UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team42-Scale-Up-VLM-for-Embodied-Scene-Understanding.md

 [6] Chen, Zhe, et al. "Expanding Performance Boundaries of Open-Source Multimodal Models with Model, Data, and Test-Time Scaling."
 (InternVL2) _arXiv:2412.05271_.
 2024

 [7] Hu, Edward J., et al. "LoRA: Low-Rank Adaptation of Large Language Models." _Proceedings of the International Conference on Learning Representations (ICLR)_.
 2022.

+[8] Fu, Xingyu, et al. "BLINK: Multimodal Large Language Models Can See but Not Perceive." _Proceedings of the European Conference on Computer Vision (ECCV)_.
+2024.

+[9] Chen, Lin, et al. "Are We on the Right Way for Evaluating Large Vision-Language Models" _Neural Information Processing Systems_.
+2024

+[10] Tong, Shengbang, et al. "Eyes Wide Shut?
+Exploring the Visual Shortcomings of Multimodal LLMs." _Proceedings of the IEEE conference on Computer Vision and Pattern Recognition_ 2024.

 ---